 My name is Tyler Hartline.
 I grew up the first eleven years of my life in the Great Bridge burrow of Chesapeake, Virginia before spending three years in Richlands, North Carolina.
 The time came for me to move back to Virginia, this time in Deep Creek of Chesapeake.
 In the middle of my freshman year of Deep Creek High School, I moved to Norfolk, Virginia, where I commuted until the end of that school year.
 After that, I moved to Portsmouth, Virginia, where I attended Woodrow Wilson High School.
-I like to refer to it as, “Jackie Wilson High School”.
+I like to refer to it as, “Jackie Wilson High School.”
 I spent two years in Portsmouth before moving to Floyd, Virginia.
 Once in Floyd, I attended my last year of high school.
 I am usually happy to shout-out to my people in the ‘757’ and ‘910’ area codes.